eranif/codelite/docs/docs/plugins/lsp.md

 and in case `ctags` completion engine fails to complete, CodeLite will use the next language server for `c++` language with the next highest priority.
 This mechanism allows you to control how CodeLite uses the language servers in conjunction with the internal completion engines

-## CMake and `clangd`
+## CMake `clangd` / `ctagsd`
 ---

 ### `compile_flags.txt` & `compile_commands.json`

-`clangd` uses these two files as instructions for how to build any source file.
+`clangd` and `ctagsd` uses these two files as instructions for how to build any source file.
-`clangd` searches for these file from the active file folder and going up to the parent until it finds a match (or it can't go up any more)
+`clangd` and `ctagsd` will searche for these files from the active file folder and going up to the parent until it finds a match (or it can't go up any more)
 In case both files are found on the same directory, `compile_flags.txt` takes precedence.

 When using CodeLite's [default C++ workspace](../workspaces/default.md) CodeLite generate these files for your automatically once the build process is completed